-CRA contains special provisions for the management of used oil destined for recycling or reuse.
-These management standards apply to oil refined from crude oil or any synthetic oil that has become contaminated through use by chemical or physical impurities.
-Used oil that will be recycled or reused is subject to special management standards, rather than the hazardous waste standards, unless it is treated as a waste (i.e., you decide to send the used oil for treatment and disposal rather than recovery or recycling).
 Under the federal RCRA requirements, your generator status might change from one month to the next as the quantity of waste you generate changes.
 State requirements vary widely.
 You must comply with whichever standard is applicable for a given month.
 In many cases, small businesses that fall into different generator categories at different times choose to always satisfy the more stringent requirements (usually state requirements) to simplify compliance.
 Generators must "count" the amount of waste generated, which involves adding up the total weight of all quantities of characteristic and listed waste generated at a particular facility.
-Certain wastes, such as those that are reclaimed or recycled continuously on site, are not counted under the federal regulations.
+Certain wastes, such as those that are reclaimed or recycled continuously on site, are not counted under the federal regulations but might be counted under some state regulations.

-Do Exclusions Exist?
+Asked Do Exclusions Exist?

 The RCRA regulations contain many exclusions for wastes and waste management practices that are not considered to be hazardous.
-Several exclusions and exemptions pertain specifically to the furniture manufacturing and refinishing industry.
-Some states, however, do not recognize the federal exclusions, so check with your appropriate state contact.
+Several exclusions and exemptions pertain specifically to the textile manufacturing industry.
+Some states, however, do not recognize the federal exclusions.

-Exclusions and Exemptions Description Domestic Sewage Exclusion Mixtures of domestic sewage and other wastes that pass through a sewer system to a publicly owned treatment works (POTW) for treat- ment are excluded from the definition of solid waste.
+Exclusions and Exemptions Description Domestic Sewage Exclusion Mixtures of domestic sewage and other wastes that pass through a sewer system to a publicly owned treatment works (POTW) for treatment are excluded from the definition of solid waste.
 Generators are encouraged to contact their local POTW for prior approval.
-Wastewater Treatment Unit Exemption Any hazardous waste tank system used to store or treat the wastewater that is man- aged at an onsite wastewater treatment facility with a National Pollutant Discharge Elimination System (NPDES) permit pursuant to the Clean Water Act (CWA) or that discharges to a POTW is exempt from the RCRA regulations.
-De Minimis Exclusion Small quantities of some sol- vents and other chemicals are exempt from the regula- tions when they are mixed with wastewater in a waste- water treatment system dis- charging according to the CWA.
+Point Source Discharge Exclusion Point source discharges of industrial waste waters that are subject to regulation under §402 of the Clean Water Act are excluded from the definition of solid waste.
+Wastewater Treatment Unit Exemption Any hazardous waste tank system used to store or treat the wastewater that is managed at an onsite wastewater treatment facility with a National Pollutant Discharge Elimination System (NPDES) permit or that discharges to a POTW is exempt from the RCRA regulations.
+Elementary Neutralization Unit Exemption Tanks used for neutralizing waste that is hazardous solely because of its corrosive characteristic are excluded from the permitting requirements.
+Waste treated in these units is not considered hazardous while in the units.
+De Minimis Exclusion Small quantities of some solvents and other chemicals are exempt from the regulations when they are mixed with wastewater in a wastewater treatment system discharging according to the Clean Water Act.

-The Life Cycle of a Typical Furniture Manufacturing and Refinishing Waste ou own a small furniture refinishing shop.
-You've just cleaned your process equipment.
-Now you have spent solvents that must be managed and it is time to investigate and follow the RCRA regulations.
+The Life Cycle of a Typical Textile Manufacturing Waste

-This example details a typical waste life cycle at a furniture manufacturing and refinishing facility.
-This life cycle presents the hazardous waste management requirements for SQG from generation to shipment off site.
+You own a small business that produces a wide variety of hazardous wastes.
+You know it is time to investigate and follow the RCRA regulations.

+This example details one typical waste life cycle at a textile mill.
+This life cycle presents the hazardous waste management requirements for an SQG from generation to shipment off site.
 Other waste life cycles could be different depending on the waste, whether onsite treatment will occur, the type of waste management units used, and the facility generator status.